 In a study by Bain consulting, it states that about 80 percent of companies believe they provide superior customer service, but when they spoke to customers, it was found that a mere 8 percent agreed.
 With such an enormous disconnect, many businesses should take heed, but also see the potential.
 Customer experience might be the new battlefield for companies, with some experts seeing it as a key competitive differentiator and acquisition strategy.

 Bridging the divide

 Technology has many benefits, but sometimes too much of a good thing can have adverse effects.
 While you can utilize Facebook messenger chatbots or make use of Twitter customer satisfaction data to acquire real-time feedback, there are some instances where tech isn’t always the answer.
-In a recent study by Accenture, it was found that 83 percent of consumers prefer dealing with humans via digital channels for solving customer services issues or to get advice.
+In a study by Accenture, it was found that 83 percent of consumers prefer dealing with humans via digital channels for solving customer services issues or to get advice.

 There’s lots of hype about AI being the future of customer service, and chatbots offer enormous potential to handle monotonous work and easy questions, but it’s important to leave the door open for keeping it human.
 While more 70 percent of consumers say they want the ability to solve customer service issues on their own, mostly through automated or self-service options, about 86 percent expect chatbots to always offer an option to transfer to a live person.
 Technology can help, but should not replace people.

 Realizing the customer is in control is now part of the battle, and engagement, where they flock, is part of monitoring and managing the experience.
 Whether that’s social media like Facebook or online review sites like Yelp or TripAdvisor, customer service is now 24/7 and the consumer calls much of the shots.